-Opposed: 6 - Mayor Desjardins, Councillor Brame, Councillor Burton-Krahn, Councillor Hundleby, Councillor Liberchuk, and Councillor Low

-Moved by Councillor Low, seconded by Councillor Hundleby: That the Regular Council meeting be extended to 11:00 PM.
+Opposed: 6 - Mayor Desjardins, Councillor Brame, Councillor Burton-Krahn, Councillor Hundleby, Councillor Liberchuk, and Councillor Low Moved by Councillor Low, seconded by Councillor Hundleby: That the Regular Council meeting be extended to 11:00 PM.
 Carried Unanimously.

-Moved bν Councillor Councillor Liberchuk, seconded bν Burton-Krahn: That the proposed Official Community Plan amended to change the land use designation of the properties zoned Commercial / Commercial Mixed Use on the north side of Esquimalt Road (Head Street Node) with the exception of 856 and 858 Esquimalt Road from Commercial / Commercial Mixed Use to Neighbourhood Commercial Mixed Use.
+Moved by Councillor Liberchuk, seconded by Councillor Burton-Krahn: That the proposed Official Community Plan be amended to change the land use designation of the properties zoned Commercial / Commercial Mixed Use on the north side of Esquimalt Road (Head Street Node) with 858 Esquimalt 856 and Road from the exception of Commercial 1 Neighbourhood Commercial Mixed Use to Commercial Mixed Use.
 Defeated